enonic/enonic/xp/features/scheduled-publishing.md

 # Scheduled publishing

-* As a content studio, I should be able to publish content starting from a time until an expired time.
+* As a content studio, I should be able to schedule publish a content starting from a time until an expired time.
 * As a content studio, I should be able to see that a content is pending_published or expired in the content tree view and toolbar status.
 * As a developer, using content api on the master branch, I should retrieve by default only content non pending_published/expired.